-Kansas State University’s Master of Arts in Teaching (MAT) program is designed as an innovative pathway to teaching for those who have previously earned a Bachelor’s degree and meet other admission criteria.
+Kansas State University’s Master of Arts in Teaching (MAT) program, housed in the Department of Curriculum and Instruction, is designed as an innovative pathway to teaching for those who have previously earned a Bachelor’s degree and meet other admission criteria.
 This pathway enables qualified students to earn the MAT and recommendation for Kansas initial teacher license (K-6) in 12 months through a rigorous online curriculum.
 The program is designed as a cohort model — students complete the scope and sequence of the curriculum as a group.
 MAT courses are only offered during the designated semesters.

 MAT Learning Outcomes

 Using the College of Education’s Conceptual Framework, the MAT emphasizes the following domains of learning:

 - The Learner and Learning

 - Instructional Practice